Updated for 2018

 What’s a Weekend Face Lift, Anyway?

 The weekend facelift, aka the mini facelift, the lifestyle lift or QuickLift®, is a more recent name for a procedure that’s been around quite a while already.
-A modified version of a full facelift, the weekend facelift is a less complex surgery that results in a faster healing time.
+A modified version of a full facelift, the weekend facelift is advertised as a less complex surgery that results in a faster healing time.